testiranjephp/prvo/README.md

 1) Press **Ctrl + E** shortcut

 ## Run tests from Visual Studio
-To run all test in solution, you have two option.
+To run all tests in solution, you have two option.

 1) Click on **Run all tests** button in Test Explorer
 2) Use shortcut **Ctrl + R**